Red-Eared Slider Turtle

-- Western Painted Turtle (Chrysemys picta): Lacks the red “ear” patch that the Red-Eared Slider Turtle has behind the eye.
+- Western Painted Turtle (Chrysemys picta bellii): Lacks the red “ear” patch that the Red-Eared Slider Turtle has behind the eye.
 Red-Eared Sliders compete with Western Painted Turtles for nesting sites, basking sites, and food.

 Habitat and Origin

-Red-Eared Sliders are a species native to the Mid-Central to South-Central USA, and some parts of Mexico.
+Red-Eared Sliders are native to the southeastern United States, Mexico, Central America and Brazil.
 They are an introduced species to Europe, Asia, and many other regions in North America, including the southern regions of British Columbia, Ontario, and Quebec.
 The global presence of Red-Eared Sliders can be attributed to both the pet trade and the commercial food trade in Asia.